launchql/postgres-ast-deparser/readme.md

 ## installation

 If you know how to use extensions, or perhaps even just grab the sql and run with it, you can use the bundled extension here [packages/ast/sql](packages/ast/sql).
-If you run it manually, you just need to make sure to install the `uuid-ossp` extension.

 To do an automated recursive deploy that automatically installs deps, you can use `sqitch` and `launchql`.
 ### Recursive Deploy